hoko/hoko-docs/_posts/2015-03-31-ios-deeplinking.md

 In case you want to provide a given behavior for when an unmapped deep linking opens the app you can do so by using the `mapDefaultRouteToTarget:` method.
 Only deep links that do not match any existing **routes** will trigger the default route.

 {% highlight objective-c %}
-[[Hoko deeplinking] mapDefaultRouteToTarget:^(HKDeeplink *deeplink) {
+[[Hoko deeplinking] mapDefaultRouteToTarget:^(HOKDeeplink *deeplink) {
   BLKLandingViewController *landingViewController = [BLKProductViewController new];
-  [HKNavigation setRootViewController:landingViewController];
+  [HOKNavigation setRootViewController:landingViewController];
 }];
 {% endhighlight %}

 {% highlight swift %}
-Hoko.deeplinking().mapDefaultRouteToTarget { (deeplink: HKDeeplink!) -> Void in
+Hoko.deeplinking().mapDefaultRouteToTarget { (deeplink: HOKDeeplink!) -> Void in
-  let landingViewController = BLKLandingViewController() HKNavigation.setRootViewController(landingViewController)
+  let landingViewController = BLKLandingViewController() HOKNavigation.setRootViewController(landingViewController)
 }
 {% endhighlight %}

 ### Handlers

 In order to execute code that is common to any incoming deep link (e.g. analytics tracking, referrer tracking, etc), the **deeplinking** module allows delegating and block execution of **handlers**.

-If a class object implements the `HKHandlerProtocol` interface and that object is added to the handler list, its `handleDeeplink:` method will be executed.
+If a class object implements the `HOKHandlerProtocol` interface and that object is added to the handler list, its `handleDeeplink:` method will be executed.

 {% highlight objective-c %}
 // Analytics.h
-@interface Analytics: NSObject <HKHandlerProtocol>
+@interface Analytics: NSObject <HOKHandlerProtocol>
 ...
 @end
 // Analytics.m
 @implementation Analytics
 ...
-- (void)handleDeeplink:(HKDeeplink *)deeplink
+- (void)handleDeeplink:(HOKDeeplink *)deeplink
 {
   [self track:"deeplink" parameters:@{@"route": deeplink.route}];
 }